Amanwarlock/Coding-DataStructures-Algorithms/Javascript/Notes/Redis.md

 # Redis Notes

 ## Intro
-    > Redis is built for UNIX based systems like Max, Linux etc
+    > Redis is built for UNIX based systems like Mac, Linux etc
     > Its also available for windows, but using docker is the best option

 ## Data Types